bioimagesuiteweb/bisweb/docs/README.md

 ---

-## Detailed description of createbuild.sh

-We discuss below the internals of `config\createbuild.sh` for any one who is curious.
-What follows is an annotated simplified version of this script (with the print statements removed to shorten it).
-If you prefer, you can invoke the steps below one at a time instead of the script.
-In that case set the environment variable DIR to point to the location of the build directory.

-1. Find the location of this script and the build directory

-        DIR="$( cd "$( dirname "${BASH_SOURCE[0]}" )" && pwd )"
-        DIR="${DIR}/../build"

-2. Create the build directory if needed

-        mkdir -p ${DIR}
-        cd ${DIR}

-3. Install Eigen 3

-        mkdir -p ${DIR}/eigen3
-        cd ${DIR}/eigen3
-        unzip ${DIR}/../various/download/Eigen.zip

-4. Install Emscripten

-        cd ${DIR}
-        tar xvfz ${DIR}/../various/download/emsdk-portable.tar.gz
-        cd emsdk_portable
-        chmod +x emsdk
-        ${DIR}/emsdk_portable/emsdk update
-        ${DIR}/emsdk_portable/emsdk install latest
-        ${DIR}/emsdk_portable/emsdk activate latest

-5. Create the remaining build directories

-        mkdir -p ${DIR}/web
-        mkdir -p ${DIR}/wasm
-        mkdir -p ${DIR}/cpp
-        mkdir -p ${DIR}/dist

-6. Copy the scripts

-        cp ${DIR}/../config/setpaths_build.sh ${DIR}/setpaths.sh
-        cp ${DIR}/../compiletools/cmake.sh ${DIR}/cmake.sh
-        cp ${DIR}/../compiletools/ccmake.sh ${DIR}/ccmake.sh
-        cp ${DIR}/../compiletools/cmake_native.sh ${DIR}/cmake_native.sh
-        cp ${DIR}/../compiletools/ccmake_native.sh ${DIR}/ccmake_native.sh

-7. Make the cmake scripts executable

-        chmod +x ${DIR}/cmake*.sh
-        chmod +x ${DIR}/ccmake*.sh

-This will create a set of directories (if they are not already there)

-* build/web -- for bundling the web-app code
-* build/wasm -- for building the Web Assembly code
-* build/native -- for building the native C++ libraries (for Python)
-* build/dist -- for outputing desktop applications

-Next it will install emscripten in `build/emsk_portable` and Eigen v3 in `build/eigen3`.
-The Emscripten installation might take a while depending on your internet connection.
-See also the [instructions on the WebAssembly Developer's Guide](http://webassembly.org/getting-started/developers-guide/) if you want to understand what is going on under the hood..

-Next it will create five scripts in the build directory.

-* setpaths.sh -- a bash file for setting your paths when compiling Web Assembly.
-Simply source build/setpaths.sh to set this up
-* cmake.sh -- a wrapper around cmake for building the Web Assembly code.
-* ccmake.sh -- a wrapper around ccmake for the same purpose
-* cmake_native.sh - a wrapper around cmake for building the native libraries for Python
-* ccmake_native.sh - a wrapper around ccmake for building the native libraries for Python

----
 ## Dropbox and Google Drive Keys

 The only source file that is not publicly supplied is the file containing keys